Jorge Posada: 2007–2010

 Posada batted .338, with 20 home runs, 90 RBIs, and career highs in hits (171) and doubles (42) during the 2007 season.
 He joined Iván Rodríguez as the only two catchers in MLB history to record at least 40 doubles in two separate seasons.
 He finished the season third in the AL in on-base percentage (.426), fourth in batting average, sixth in on-base plus slugging percentage (OPS) (.970), and eighth in doubles and slugging percentage (.543).
 He finished sixth in MVP voting for the season, and won his fifth Silver Slugger Award.
 Posada and Jason Kendall were the only catchers to catch at least 120 games per season from 2000 through 2007.
 Posada became a free agent after the 2007 season.
-He turned down a five-year contract offer from the New York Mets.
 He signed a four-year, $52 million contract to remain with the Yankees.
 Posada was represented in negotiations by Sam and Seth Levinson of ACES Inc.

 On July 21, 2008, Posada was placed on the disabled list (DL), the first time he was placed on the DL in his career.
 Posada intended to recover from this injury in order to perform as designated hitter or first baseman.
 However, the team decided to acquire Xavier Nady in order to allow him enough time to operate.
 Posada underwent surgery to repair a glenoid labrum in his right shoulder and was placed on the DL for the remainder of the 2008 season.
 He batted .268 with three home runs and 22 RBIs in 51 games prior to the injury.
 During his absence, the Yankees finished with an 89–73 record, third place in AL East behind the wild-card winning Boston Red Sox.
 It was the first and only season the Yankees were eliminated from postseason contention during Posada's career.